eshaanc20/KeepScore/README.md

 # Keeping Score
-Scoring algorithm for CEMC 2001 competition question asking to determine score for a card game with set of rules.
+Scoring algorithm for CEMC 2001 competition question asking to determine score for a card game with set of rules and formatting the output.